-OCO offers 21 accessibility features in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 20 accessibility features for OCO in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.OCO is a sliding and jumping game set with simple colourful levels each set in a rotating planetoid.
 Unlike other platform games, you control everything with a single button.
 Each different colour of platform you slide along grants different abilities and you change direction when you hit a wall.
 You need to not only time your jumps but plan your route.

 Text and navigation is generally clear although some text is smaller and not high-contrast.

 Although you can play with a single button or key, you need to use Mouse on the PC version to start the game.
 You need to use the mouse to create your own levels.
 Also, to pause the game you need to press escape

 On mobile you need to swipe left and right to navigate menus, then perform a targeted tap to select and start a level.
 Playing the game on mobile is just with an untargeted tap.
 Although, to pause you need a targeted tap in the top right of the screen.

 Within each attempt at a level, you leave a trail behind you that can be useful to refine jumps as it indicates where you failed and whether you jumped too early or late.
 The trail also indicates which abilities you were using.
 There are large visual indicators when you collect the boxes and the games official levels are high contrast.
 User-created levels may be less high contrast.